06 Oct Auntie’s Story – Photographing for Orphan Outreach in Manali India – Capturing Grace on a 16 flight, 5 week journey throughout Asia

 Then, 797 photographs from our hike to Malena were paired down to 142, paired down to 58 and then the painstaking task of what to illuminate to reach the Facebook required 42.

-The photos I went with were from our adventure, journeying high into the Himalayas, hiking into the 9000’ village of Malani.
-As I shared in the story, the worlds highest quality Marijuana has begun to draw many here to buy it (illegally) and smuggle it out.
+The photos I went with were from our adventure, journeying high into the Himalayas, hiking into the 9500’ village of Malani.
+As I shared in this story, the worlds highest quality Marijuana has begun to draw many here to buy it (illegally) and smuggle it out.

 Since I lingered in this village with only my interpreter, I was conscious of my vulnerability as I met those on the trail who clearly did not belong.
 I received more than one stare from guys with mirrored glasses, muscles bulging through their T shirts, while keeping my very expensive and obvious Canon glass and bodies pointed at the ground.
 They do not want to be photographed.
 I had instinctively removed the CF and SD camera cards from my 5D camera bodies and and hid them in my clothing so that if they grabbed my equipment I would still have my treasured images.